asdcid/Cp-hap/README.md

 The final result will be $outputDir/result_$readName_$chloroplastGenomeName.

 ## Chloroplast genome which has only one inverted repeat
-For detecting the ratio of single copies in the chloroplast genome which has only one inverted repeat, use the scripts in scripts_one_ir_chloroplast_genome.
-The setting and usage is the same as above.
+To detect the ratio of single copies in the chloroplast genome which has only one inverted repeat, use the scripts in scripts_one_ir_chloroplast_genome.
+The setting and usage are the same as above.
 We changed the cutoff of discarding reads from failed to cover three conjunctions to failed to cover two conjunctions.

 ## Run a test
 Simply point out the minimap2 path in run_test.sh as describe above, then run run_test.sh.
 The final result is test/result_reads.fa_Epau.format.fa.